What is the Difference Between Careless and Reckless Driving?

 Is Careless Driving a Misdemeanor?

 Careless driving is usually a misdemeanor.
-Depending on the circumstances such as excess speed, wrong positioning on the road, or injury or death will bump up the offense.
+Depending on the circumstances, such as excess speed, wrong positioning on the road, or injury or death will bump up the offense.
 There may also be other legal and personal consequences.
-The police must prove the applicable driver fault and type of driving beyond reasonable doubt.
+The police must prove the applicable driver's fault and type of driving beyond a reasonable doubt.

 Have you been charged with careless or reckless driving?
 Our attorneys from Emkey Law Firm are ready to defend you.
 Contact us today to start your defense!